nocomplexity/codeaudit/README.md

 > [!WARNING]
 > Python Codeaudit is currently in *beta status*.
 Consider [contributing](CONTRIBUTING.md) to make Codeaudit the coolest open source Python SAST tool.
 Codeaudit is currently in a thorough testing phase.
-So use the Codeaudit now to and contribute to make it better!
+Use Python Codeaudit now and contribute to make it better!

 ## Features

 Python Codeaudit has the following features:

-* Detecting and reporting potential vulnerabilities of from all Python files collected in a directory.
-This is a must **do** check when researching python packages on possible security issues.

-*  Detect and reports complexity and statistics relevant for security per Python file or from Python files found in a directory.

-* Python Codeaudit implements a light weight [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) count, using Python’s Abstract Syntax Tree module.
-The codeaudit complexity check is designed to determine security risks in Python files very quick!

-*  Detect and reports which module are used within a Python file.
-Also vulnerability information found from used external modules is reported.

-*  Detecting and reporting potential vulnerability issues within a Python file.
-Per detected issue the line number shown, with the lines that *could* cause a security issue.
+* **Vulnerability Detection**: Identifies security vulnerabilities in Python files, essential for package security research.

+* **Complexity & Statistics**: Reports security-relevant complexity using a fast, lightweight [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) count via Python's AST.

+* **Module Usage & External Vulnerabilities**: Detects used modules and reports vulnerabilities in external ones.

+* **Inline Issue Reporting**: Shows potential security issues with line numbers and code snippets.

-* All output is saved in simple static HTML-reports.
-These reports can be examined in every browser.
+* **HTML Reports**: All output is saved in simple, static HTML reports viewable in any browser.

 > [!IMPORTANT]